jamesmacwhite/esxiconfig-backup/README.md

 This script runs directly in the hypervisor with minimal resources.
 A config backup will be generated with a unique datestamp appended to the file name for versioning purposes.

-This script is mainly useful if you are running ESXi on a USB/SD card and want to easily recover settings if/when the maximum write cycles [http://serverfault.com/questions/549253/what-happens-when-the-usb-key-or-sd-card-ive-installed-vmware-esxi-on-fails](are eventually reached).
+This script is mainly useful if you are running ESXi on a USB/SD card and want to easily recover settings if/when the maximum write cycles [are eventually reached](http://serverfault.com/questions/549253/what-happens-when-the-usb-key-or-sd-card-ive-installed-vmware-esxi-on-fails).

 #### Install